How to Keep Your Christmas Tree Alive

 Keep the root ball moist at all times.

 But not sitting in a tub filled with water.
 (Roots, like you, need air.)
 If the roots dry out, your tree is history.
+Keeping the tree hydrated throughout the season is the key to successful planting in the garden later.

 Don't keep a live Christmas tree in the house too long.

 Sorry, but five days is tops.
 This is because the tree comes to you in its naturally dormant winter state.
 Leave it in the house too long and the heat will cause the tree to wake up and start growing.
 Then it you plant the tree outside and a freeze hits, the sudden cold will kill it.
 In addition, live Christmas trees need sun.
+While it's inside, keep the tree near a window, where it's sunny and likely cooler.

 WATCH: How To Choose a Christmas Tree